[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Sativex, used to treat multiple sclerosis spasticity, already is on the market.
 And another compound has potential uses to fight epilepsy and treat autism spectrum disorders.

 Like most drug development plays, GWPH is high-risk.
-But there’s reason for investors to hold long-term optimism toward the company’s pipeline.
+But there’s a reason for investors to hold long-term optimism toward the company’s pipeline.
 Success in getting those drugs to market likely would make GWPH an acquisition target at some point suggesting a significant upside from current levels.
 If it happens, analysts see GWPH stock surging near 30%.

 That in turn, would suggest likely significant upside from current levels for GWPH stock.